— THE MONTANA SUMMER INSTITUTE 2019 —

 This one-day introduction to Positive Community Norms communications is a great refresher course and is highly recommended for newcomers.
 We’ll focus on the seven key steps needed to plan and implement a PCN intervention, and provide essential background on working with norms and perceptions to effectively change behaviors and attitudes and transform communities.
+Participants will dive into hands-on activities that provide practical examples of what a Positive Community Norms Communications Campaign might look like in your community.
 Team-taught by a panel of TMI’s expert trainers, this day lays a great foundation for the rest of the Summer Institute.

 pre-institute track 2:

 H.O.P.E. is a powerful complement to ACES-based work that opens exciting new opportunities for promoting health in children and adults.
 Research shows that positive childhood experiences both support child development and mitigate the effects of toxic stress.
 H.O.P.E. builds on this research, reversing the ways we typically understand resilience, neuroplasticity and the developing brain to offer a more holistic foundation for programmatic efforts to assess and address child and family needs.
 Led by Dr. Robert Sege and our own Dr. Jeff Linkenbach, this seminar will show you how H.O.P.E.-based strategies can increase resilience, open new avenues for prevention, and promote positive transformation in individuals and communities.

 Screening and Brief Interventions FOR Alcohol, Marijuana, Sexual Assault and Suicide Risk